zymos/audiobook_tools/audiobook_tools/m4bsplit/README.md

 ```
 brew install mp4v2
 ```

-## Anti-Piracy Notice
-Note that this project **does NOT ‘crack’** the DRM.
-It simply allows the user to use their own encryption key (fetched from Audible servers) to decrypt the audiobook in the same manner that the official audiobook playing software does.

-Please only use this application for gaining full access to your own audiobooks for archiving/conversion/convenience.
-DeDRMed audiobooks should not be uploaded to open servers, torrents, or other methods of mass distribution.
-No help will be given to people doing such things.
-Authors, retailers, and publishers all need to make a living, so that they can continue to produce audiobooks for us to hear, and enjoy.
-Don’t be a parasite.

-This blurb is borrowed from the https://apprenticealf.wordpress.com/ page.

 ## License
-Changed the license to the WTFPL, do whatever you like with this script.
+This is based almost entirely from [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) by KrumpetPirate L, do whatever you like with this script.
 Ultimately it's just a front-end for ffmpeg after all.

-## Need Help?
-I'll help out if you are having issues, just submit and issue and I'll get back to you when I can.